-Since 1977, the CochlearTM Baha® Bone

-Conduction Implant has proven successful for

-thousands of patients worldwide.
-The system

-- which combines a small titanium implant,

-an abutment, and a sound processor - has

-yielded excellent results for certain patient

-groups, particularly for those individuals with

-conductive or mixed hearing loss, or singlesided sensorineural deafness.1
+Since 1977, the Cochlear Baha Bone Conduction Implant has proven successful for thousands of patients worldwide.
+The system - which combines a small titanium implant, an abutment, and a sound processor - has yielded excellent results for certain patient groups, particularly for those individuals with single-sided sensorineural deafness, conductive, and mixed hearing loss.1

-The long-term predictability and success of Baha implants result from the creation of an active bond between the titanium implant and the surrounding bone tissue - a process known as osseointegration.
+The long-term predictability and success of Baha implants results from the creation of an active bond between the titanium implant and the surrounding bone tissue - a process known as osseointegration.
 The use of a precise implantation technique is vital to successful, long-term osseointegration.

-Since the introduction, the surgical procedure for implantation has been modified by surgical teams worldwide to further improve the results and to shorten the surgery time.
+Since the introduction of the Baha System, the surgical procedure for implantation has been modified by surgical teams worldwide to further improve the results and to shorten the surgery time.

-The Cochlear Baha DermaLock Abutment has been designed to allow for a surgical technique with minimally invasive surgery with soft tissue preservation.
+The Cochlear Baha DermaLock Abutments have been specifically designed to facilitate a minimally invasive surgical technique that preserves soft tissue.